-From training customer service representatives on how to better handle tricky situations they may encounter over the phone to letting new salespeople hear veterans upsell valued clients and pinpointing exactly where dissatisfaction lies among your clientele, call recording can go a long way toward maximising profit, minimising employee turnover and keeping clients loyal.
+From training customer service representatives on how to better handle tricky situations they may encounter over the phone to letting new agents hear veterans upsell valued clients and pinpointing exactly where dissatisfaction lies among your clientele, call recording can go a long way toward maximising profit, minimising employee turnover and keeping clients loyal.
 The following article will explain further how your company can get the most out of this powerful tool and highlights :

 A brief history of the recorded call